marcodallavecchia/biologistsadventure/_pages/external.md

 - For a talk in the UNAL university in Colombia, we created a presentation (_in Spanish_) for a broader audience on the issue of reproducibility and how to address it.
 You can find the slides of the talk [here](https://vfonsecad.github.io/reproducibilidad_es/dialogos_unal_2021).

 ### Scientific contributions
+- You can find a good summary of many recent analysis I performed as an bioimage analysit in my [professional portfolio](https://marcodallavecchia-portfolio.netlify.app/)
 - I have written a personal technical guide to quantitative Förster Resonance Energy Transfer (FRET) imaging during my PhD, as a reminder and a guide for myself.
 It can still have some value for some other fluorescence imaging audience.
 You can find it [here](https://github.com/marcodallavecchia/guidetoquantitativeFRET/blob/main/a_guide_to_quantitative_fret_imaging.pdf)
 - My PhD first author publication on improved spectrally-tunable biosensors was published [here](https://doi.org/10.1021/acssensors.2c00066)
 - I published another paper during my PhD in collaboration with another group, you can find it [here](https://doi.org/10.3389/fnins.2022.887478)